openresty/lua-resty-core/lib/ngx/balancer.md

 Possible state names are as follows:
 * `"next"`
     Failures due to bad status codes sent from the backend server.
-The origin's response is sane though, which means the backend connection can still be reused for future requests.
+The origin's response is same though, which means the backend connection can still be reused for future requests.
 * `"failed"`
     Fatal errors while communicating to the backend server (like connection timeouts, connection resets, and etc).
 In this case,